 Crytek Relies on Helix Core to Maintain Code Quality for Its Virtual Reality Game Development

-Crytek, a German video game and software developer, has witnessed vast improvements in their development pipeline since implementing Helix Core.
+Crytek, an independent video game developer, publisher, and technology provider, has witnessed vast improvements in their CRYENGINE game engine development pipeline since implementing Helix Core.
 The version control and collaboration platform has helped Crytek achieve rapid release cycles, complete traceability, and a single source of truth.

 Why Crytek Relies on Helix Core